maurolonmartin/Acamica-GifOS/README.md

-# dwfs-med-glob-1-gifOS
+# Acamica-GifOS

-# Proyecto gifOS Acamica
+# Segunda entrega: gifOS Acamica

 Development of a catalog of GIFs containing search functionality, interaction with an external API and capture of video.